Main Content

 Preserved ruins on the site

-On August 22, 1923 the building burned to the ground in a fire that was attributed to faulty wiring.
-In the 1930’s, funds provided by the Works Progress Administration allowed for the site to be cleared for use as a park.
+On August 22, 1923, faulty wiring caused the building to burn to the ground.
+Then, in the 1930s, the Works Progress Administration provided funds to clear the site for park use.
 People from the area gathered bricks and other materials from the ruins of the fire to construct their homes and decorate their yards.

 An archeological excavation begun in 1989 exposed the outline of the capitol.
 A design committee, which included UA historian and architecture expert Robert Mellown, drew up plans to create a ruin that would place the columns and other stone fragments in their original location.
 Today, a portion of a brick wall, a part of the foundation, and two stone columns are all that remain from the building.
 These reconstructed architectural ruins now stand as a reminder of Tuscaloosa’s early days.
-With its beautifully preserved ruins, the park provides a perfect backdrop for photographs, and it is also used for weddings, plays, and other special occasions.
+The park, with its beautifully preserved ruins, offers a perfect backdrop for photographs.
+Additionally, people use it for weddings, plays, and other special occasions.

 Capitol Park gazebo